 In most states, fish and wildlife agencies are the entities best equipped to address fish and wildlife management issues within their respective borders.
 Recent efforts have been made to undermine state fish and wildlife management authority by placing greater authority under federal or local jurisdiction poses a serious threat to the future of state-based scientific fish and wildlife management, as well as hunting, fishing, and trapping.

 State fish and wildlife agencies have long been recognized as the primary and most well-equipped managers of fish and wildlife in the United States.
 These agencies are staffed by trained professionals with backgrounds in a wide variety of expertise, including biology, law enforcement, land management, wildlife biology, and numerous other disciplines.
 These agencies carry out on-the-ground conservation efforts and possess an intimate understanding of their states’ conservation priorities.
 Fish and wildlife agencies engage with hunters, anglers, trappers, and recreational shooters as key stakeholder groups to ensure that outdoor recreation opportunities are being maximized for the benefit of the public.
-This ensures that conservation funding that is derived from the purchase of licenses and tags, as well as excise taxes paid on hunting and fishing-related expenditures, will continue to flow back to the state through the American System of Conservation Funding.
-While state-based fish and wildlife management certainly exist, these issues can often be resolved through the state’s regulatory or legislative process, which provides opportunities for input from the state’s citizens.
+This ensures that conservation funding derived from the purchase of licenses and tags, as well as excise taxes paid on hunting and fishing-related expenditures, will continue to flow back to the state through the American System of Conservation Funding.

-In recent years, attempts have been made to place greater control of fish and wildlife management in the hands of federal regulators.
-These attempts include efforts to curtail predator management (which is carried out by states with the aim of aiding populations of game animals) on federal lands managed by the National Park Service and the U.S. Fish and Wildlife Service, or certain Marine Protected Areas (MPAs) that include substantial, unscientifically justified closures to recreational fishing, such as the Biscayne Bay Marine Reserve.
+In recent years, we have observed attempts to place greater control of fish and wildlife management in the hands of federal regulators.
+These attempts include efforts to curtail predator management.
+The authority over non-federally listed fish and wildlife species are the trust responsibility of the state fish and wildlife agencies, and erosion of this authority by Federal land management agencies should be discouraged.
 Despite objections from the Florida Fish and Wildlife Commission, the marine reserve created in Biscayne Bay by the National Park Service closed off over 10,000 acres of the park’s most popular and productive waters to angling and boating.
 These closures were also made despite commitments from Biscayne National Park officials to work with stakeholders and the state of Florida to explore less restrictive options.

 - The U.S. Department of the Interior overstepped Alaska state authority in 2016 by limiting recreational and subsistence hunting practices on wildlife refuges in the state.
 Under the Congressional Review Act, Congress is able to overturn federal regulations within 60 days of finalization by passing a joint resolution of disapproval.
 Congressman Don Young (AK) introduced HJR 69 to do so in 2017, which was later passed and signed into law.